All Episodes

 They're Reagan Democrats, people who are culturally conservative, maybe a little culturally conservative on the racial front, on the ethnic front.

-Absolutely right, and it was harmful to Barack Obama.
+And it was harmful to Barack Obama.

-He doesn't understand what he said wrong.
+He didn't understand what he said wrong.

-When he was in Pennsylvania or out in San Francisco with the elites at the Getty Mansion, and he starts talking about the bitter clingers holding on to guns and God because they're disappointed the governments ignored them and so forth.
+When he was in Pennsylvania or out in San Francisco with the elites at the Getty Mansion, and he starts talking about the bitter clingers holding on to guns and God because they're disappointed the government's ignored them and so forth.

-They haven't had jobs twenty-five years.
+They haven't had jobs 25 years.

 He believes that.